 In addition to common order options available on exchanges, Kraken offers additional order options for advanced traders.
-The other order options offer you more flexibility with your orders and allow you to be specific on how you would like spot positions on margin* to be closed if the open order is executed.
-Other order options include: Conditional Close, Order Start/Expiration Time, Trading Fee Currency Preference and Post Limit orders.
+These order options offer you more flexibility with your orders and allow you to be specific on how you would like spot positions on margin* to be closed if the open order is executed.
+Other order options include: Order Start/Expiration Time, Trading Fee Currency Preference and Post Limit orders.

 This option ensures that the order will only reduce a currently open position, not increase it or open a new position.

 This implies that, if the position size falls below the ‘Reduce only’ quantity before the order is executed, then the order will be cancelled.